dwighthouse/unofficial-talonvoice-docs/docs/Context.md

 ### Context Limited by App Title

 Limit this Context only to TextEdit by using the optional application title parameter (`app`) with TextEdit's name.
 This Context's keymap will only apply when TextEdit is active.
-This [Command](Commands.md) will toggle the document between Rich Text and Plain Text modes when saying `🔊 toggle doc` py programmatically pressing the key combination ⌘ + ⇧ + T
+This Voice Command will toggle the document between Rich Text and Plain Text modes when saying `🔊 toggle doc` py programmatically pressing the key combination ⌘ + ⇧ + T

 ```python
 from talon.voice import Context, Key